Overnight fire destroys St. Luke's Episcopal, a Goodwood Boulevard landmark for 60 years

 BATON ROUGE - A massive fire destroyed part of St. Luke's Episcopal Church on 8833 Goodwood Blvd early Saturday morning.

 Officials say an off-duty BRPD officer noticed the fire as they were leaving police headquarters around 1 a.m.
 The sanctuary was fully engulfed when the Baton Rouge Fire Department arrived at the scene.
 As firefighters began to put out the fire, part of the structure collapsed, blocking one of the entrances they used to get into the building.
-Everyone inside at the time evacuated, and workers continued to fight the fire from outside the building through the use of ladder trucks.
+Everyone inside at the time evacuated, and firefighters continued to fight the fire from outside the building through the use of ladder trucks.

 St. Luke's Episcopal has been a Goodwood Boulevard landmark for over sixty years.
 The church has seen its fair share of baptisms, weddings, funerals and more.
 Some members even went out to the church at 2 a.m. during the fire as they watched their church burn.